13 Apr How to Save with Home Tax Deductions(Last Updated On: August 2, 2018)

-If you completed (or plan to complete any of these projects next year) be sure to save and/or record the any home improvement costs because those expenses may reduce your capital gains tax when selling the home.
-The costs are added to the overall cost of the house, which will help reduce gains and therefore, lower your tax bill so you can help recoup large expenses and add to the long-term value of your home.
+If you completed (or plan to complete any of these projects) be sure to save any home improvement costs.
+Why?
+The expenses may reduce your capital gains tax when selling your home.
+Plus, the costs add to the overall cost of the house, which reduce gains.
+This lowers your taxes because you can recoup large expenses.
+Plus, the improvements add to the long-term value of your home.

 Home Improvement Loans

 Many home improvement projects are quite costly and homeowners take out a loan to complete the work.
 For any qualifying loans the interest can be deducted.
-Qualifying loans means money that adds “capital improvements” to your home, meaning the improvement must increase your home’s value, adapt it to new uses, or extend its life.
+Qualifying loans mean money that adds “capital improvements” to your home.
+This means the improvement must increase your home’s value, adapt it to new uses, or extend its life.

 Examples of capital improvements include: